 Before You Ask Me to Take Less

 I've already taken $20,000 off fair-market price and itemized every deduction for the things this coach is missing.
 The price is $10,000 below the average similar coach sold for last quarter.
-If you ask me to take less, here's what you give up: a clean Montana title in hand, original factory build sheet, fresh batteries on both ends, mechanic-owner provenance with the previous owner's contact info, the pre-installed supplemental tow-brake system, and the privilege of buying from a seller who isn't in distress.
+If you ask me to take less, here's what you give up: clean title in hand, original factory build sheet, fresh batteries on both ends, the pre-installed supplemental tow-brake system, and the privilege of buying from a seller who isn't in distress.
 The number you see is the number.

 Things You Should Know — Full Honesty (Already Priced In)